mvcds/emails-input/CONTRIBUTING.md

 ## Testing

-For testing we're using selenium, so for running it locally (`npm test`) it's necessary to follow [theese instructions](https://www.npmjs.com/package/selenium-webdriver) for your favorite browser.
+For testing we're using selenium, so for running it locally (`npm test`) it's necessary to follow [theese instructions](https://www.npmjs.com/package/selenium-webdriver) for the supported browsers.

 The preference is having e2e tests so they can be reproduced in multiple browsers through CI (to be configured).